Chapter 1: God Family Spokesman

 Of course, He planned it that way.
-He was the Creator of all mankind, and since the Creator’s life is worth more than all His creation, His death could pay the penalty for the sins of all humanity upon their repentance.
-That is what it took to get one or a million or a hundred billion people into God’s family!
+He is the Creator of all mankind, and since the Creator’s life is worth more than all His creation, His death could pay the penalty for the sins of all humanity upon their repentance.
+That is what it took to get one or a million or a hundred billion people into God’s Family!
 There wasn’t any other way.
-There was a law, and God had to die—not a man, not a goat, not a bull, as it says in Hebrews 10:1‑4—but God.
+There is a law, and God had to die—not a man, not a goat, not a bull, as it says in Hebrews 10:1‑4—but God.

 This great Word always submitted to God—for all eternity.
 That is an incredible truth.
 Even more remarkable, however, is the fact that this eternally perfect, resplendent Being died for you.

-This Word, or Christ—the one who dipped His vesture in blood—is the link between the Father and man!
-Without Him, we would have no access to the Father, no forgiveness for our sins, and no potential to one day be resurrected, as Christ was, into God’s family as eternal God beings.
+This Word, or Christ—the one whose vesture was dipped in blood—is the link between the Father and man!
+Without Him, we would have no access to the Father, no forgiveness for our sins, and no potential to one day be resurrected, as Christ was, into God’s Family as eternal God beings.
 But because of Him, and because of His unfathomable love for us, His creation, all that is possible.
 That is a special kind of love that John is trying to get us to understand.

 From the Beginning